ACD:

 ESZ (Emergency Service Zone):

-enforcement, fire and EMS coverage areas.
-Also see ESN.
+combination of law enforcement, fire and EMS coverage areas.
+Also

 EXCHANGE: